bbonfim/bbonfim/engineer.md

 ```

 #### Nice to Have
-It would be cool if you have any experience with the following (not mandatory though):
+It would be cool if you have any experience with any the following (not mandatory though):
 ```
  - Spring Boot
  - Rest and GraphQl API's